Large deviation bounds for the Airy point process: Introduction

-Below we outline the main approach for the proof of Theorems \ref{Main1}-\ref{KPZ2}.
-This approach is novel in that it allows us to study the Airy point process \textbf{from two perspectives}: the first is the stochastic Airy operator together with its diffusion characterization, and the second is random matrix theory (in particular, beta ensembles).
+Below we outline the main approach for the proofs of Theorems \ref{Main1}-\ref{KPZ2}.
+This approach is novel in that it allows us to study the Airy point process \textbf{from two perspectives}: the first is the stochastic Airy operator together with its diffusion characterization, and the second is random matrix theory (in particular, Gaussian $\beta$-ensembles).
 We approach the problem from both sides, obtaining the best estimates from each perspective, and combine them in an intricate way to obtain the desired results.

+There are several components in the proofs of Theorems \ref{Main1}-\ref{KPZ2}, as listed in the following.
+The reader is referred to Section \ref{Sect.n} for relevant background on the Airy point process, the stochastic Airy operator, and the Gaussian $\beta$-ensemble.

-There are several components in the proof of Theorems \ref{Main1}-\ref{KPZ2}: \paragraph{Step 1} \textbf{Precise estimates for the Airy point process.} Propositions \ref{PropAiry1}-\ref{PropAiry2} significantly improve upon previously best-known tail probability estimates for the Airy point process (see Theorems 1.4-1.5 of \cite{Cor}, which are also the technical heart of that paper), and are sharp in many cases.
-Moreover, it applies to stochastic Airy operators $H_{\beta}$ with general $\beta>0$, which allows for a broader range of applications (in particular, we obtain Theorems \ref{KPZ1}-\ref{KPZ2} simultaneously).
-In comparison, the estimates in \cite{Cor} rely on determinantal structures (in particular, Ablowitz-Segur solutions of Painlev\'e II), which restricts the application to $\beta=2$.
+\paragraph{Step 1} \textbf{Precise estimates for the Airy point process.} Propositions \ref{PropAiry1}-\ref{PropAiry2} in Section \ref{Sect.2} significantly improve upon previously best-known tail probability estimates for the Airy point process (see Theorems 1.4-1.5 of \cite{Cor}, which are also the technical heart of that paper) and are sharp in many cases.
+Moreover, it applies to the stochastic Airy operator $H_{\beta}$ with general $\beta>0$, which allows for a broader range of applications (in particular, we obtain Theorems \ref{KPZ1}-\ref{KPZ2} simultaneously).
+In comparison, the estimates in \cite{Cor} rely on determinantal structures (in particular, Ablowitz-Segur solution of Painlev\'e II), which restricts the application to $\beta=2$.
+Our estimates for $\beta=1$ also improve upon previously best-known tail bounds (see Theorems 1.10-1.12 of \cite{Kim}).